 - No annual fee

 - Earn 1x Membership Rewards® points on everyday business purchases such as office supplies or client dinners

 How The Blue Business® Plus Credit Card from American Express Works

 The Blue Business® Plus Credit Card from American Express has few perks, but has an extremely simple earning structure.
 Once you sign up for the card, you’ll earn 2x Membership Rewards® points on your first $50,000 in purchases per year, 1 point per dollar thereafter.

 While you can earn a lot more than 2x points with some American Express cards (e.g. 5x points on flights and prepaid hotels through AmexTravel.com with The Business Platinum Card® from American Express), most promotions are only for special category spending.
-With The Blue Business® Plus Credit Card from American Express, you'll earn 2x Membership Rewards® points after you spend $3,000 in eligible purchases on the Card within your first 3 months of Card Membership.
+With The Blue Business® Plus Credit Card from American Express, you'll earn 15,000 Membership Rewards® points after you spend $3,000 in eligible purchases on the Card within your first 3 months of Card Membership.